Cobra Martial Arts Association 2013

 served in months between coloured belts (KYU/KUP grades) is removed, the more hours of training

 a student puts in the faster their skill set will increase.
-A student training 6 hours/week for example
+A student training six times/week for example

-will progress faster using the PGS than one who trains just 2.
-The time required between black belt
+will progress faster using the PGS than one who trains just once.
+The time required between black

 CAN THE CMAA PGS BE APPLIED TO ALL GRADES?